 Tell your friends, tell your parents and tell your teachers or other adults in school.
 Your teachers have all learnt how to look after you and how to change bullying behaviour.
 They are there to help you.
 However, they cannot help you unless they know that you have a problem.
+Every class has a worry-box that you use, if it is too hard to say face-to-face.

 At Bishop Road School, we will make sure that your teacher will always listen to you and take your worries seriously.
 Your teacher will help you solve any bullying problems.
-They will also help the child bullying you to understand why their behaviour is wrong, so that it doesn't happen again.
+They will also help the child bullying you to understand why their behaviour is wrong, so that it does not happen again.

-If after talking to you teacher, you still feel you are being bullied, it is really important that you tell someone again.
-Don't give up, there are many different ways to solve a bullying problem.
+If after talking to your teacher, you still feel you are being bullied, it is really important that you tell someone again.
+Do not give up; there are many different ways to solve a bullying problem.
 If you still feel bullied, your teacher will talk to you and your parents and the other child's (or children's) parents too, so that you can all work together to make things better.

 When there is bullying at Bishop Road it is written down in a special class book that goes up to your next teacher when you go into another year group.
-This means every new teacher you have will be able to make sure that old bullying problems don't come back.
+This means every new teacher you have will be able to make sure that old bullying problems do not come back.